What is a Cable Modem?

 This hardware device modulates and demodulates analogue signals to encode and decode digital information which is being communicated in a bi-directional manner.
 The modem converts analogues signals into digital packets to make them accessible by the broadband internet.
 In a similar manner, it decodes incoming digital signals so your system can access the information in the analogue form.

 The wired cable modem connects to a coaxial cable via a jack placed in the wall of the building.
 Another Ethernet cord further connects the modem to your computer or a router.
 Network routers enable multiple devices to connect to internet services using the same modem.
+To differentiate all the cables, for your safety and general understanding, you can use electrical warning labels that are available in assorted colors.
+Also, the modem can be connected to multiple devices.

 Some of the modern modems come with an in-built router within the same box.
 In such cases, the router may also be known as a residential gateway.
 However, the router is kept functionally separate within the box.
 Also, do note that both the modem and router come with their own unique IP address and MAC address.
 This is to help identify their interfaces on the LAN and WAN (wide area network).
 But if your modem only has outlets for a coaxial and an Ethernet connection, then yours is a stand-alone modem that will need a router for multi-user connectivity.